 “Then the same day at evening, being the first day of the week, when the doors were shut where the disciples were assembled for fear of the Jews, came Jesus and stood in the midst, and saith unto them, Peace be unto you” (John 20:19).

 “And upon the first day of the week, when the disciples came together to break bread, Paul preached unto them, ready to depart on the morrow; and continued his speech until midnight” (Acts 20:7).

 “Upon the first day of the week let every one of you lay by him in store, as God hath prospered him, that there be no gatherings when I come” (1 Corinthians 16:2).

-None of the above verses teach of “the first day of the week” as a holy day of rest or being sacred.
-In none of these verses can we find a single hint of Bible authority for Sunday observance!
-So, when did the change happen?
+None of the above verses teach that “the first day of the week” is a holy day of rest or being sacred.
+In none of these verses can we find a single hint of Bible authority for Sunday sacredness!

 In His service,